 Member

 A member, in the context of data, is a specific, unique value within a dimension that represents an individual entity, category, or attribute.
-Think of a member as an item in a list—like “Q1 2025” in a list of time dimensions or “Blue T-Shirt” in a list of product dimensions.
+Think of a member as one item in a list — such as "Q1 2025" in a time dimension or "Blue T-Shirt" in a product dimension.

 In depth